About

 Papers

-• Data Sharing for Mean Estimation Among Heterogeneous Strategic Agents
+• Collaborative Mean Estimation Among Heterogeneous Strategic Agents: Individual Rationality, Fairness, and Truthful Contribution

 Alex Clinton, Yiding Chen, Xiaojin Zhu, Kirthevasan Kandasamy